paper-trail-gem/paper_trail/README.md

     >> @book.author_ids = [@solzhenistyn.id, @dostoyevsky.id]
     >> @book.authors = []

-Having said that, you can apparently get all these working (I haven't tested it myself) with this [monkey patch](http://stackoverflow.com/questions/2381033/how-to-create-a-full-audit-log-in-rails-for-every-table/2381411#2381411):
+Having said that, you can apparently get all these working (I haven't tested it myself) with this patch:

-    # In config/initializers/core_extensions.rb or lib/core_extensions.rb
+    # In config/initializers/active_record_patch.rb
-    ActiveRecord::Associations::HasManyThroughAssociation.class_eval do
+    module ActiveRecord
+      # = Active Record Has Many Through Association
+      module Associations
+        class HasManyThroughAssociation < HasManyAssociation #:nodoc:
+          alias_method :original_delete_records, :delete_records

-      def delete_records(records)
+          def delete_records(records, method)
-        klass = @reflection.through_reflection.klass
-        records.each do |associate|
-          klass.destroy_all(construct_join_attributes(associate))
+            method ||= :destroy
+            original_delete_records(records, method)
           end
         end
       end

-The difference is the call to `destroy_all` instead of `delete_all` in [the original](http://github.com/rails/rails/blob/master/activerecord/lib/active_record/associations/has_many_through_association.rb#L76-81).
+    end

+See [issue 113](https://github.com/airblade/paper_trail/issues/113) for a discussion about this.

 There may be a way to store authorship versions, probably using association callbacks, no matter how the collection is manipulated but I haven't found it yet.
 Let me know if you do.